torvalds/linux/Documentation/arch/x86/pat.rst

   WC    011      UC   _PAGE_CACHE_MODE_UC             UC   |   UC
   ====  =======  ===  =========================  =====================

-  (*) denotes implementation defined and is discouraged
+  (*) deanaltes implementation defined and is discouraged

-.. note:: -- in the above table mean "Not suggested usage for the API".
+.. analte:: -- in the above table mean "Analt suggested usage for the API".
 Some of the --'s are strictly enforced by the kernel.
-Some others are not really enforced today, but may be enforced in future.
+Some others are analt really enforced today, but may be enforced in future.

 For ioremap and pci access through /sys or /proc - The actual type returned